What is iontophoresis?

 Battery-powered Direct Current (DC) and mains-powered Alternating Current (AC) devices are available.
 Individual machines vary, and the instructions provided by the manufacturer should be followed carefully.

-For palmar hyperhidrosis, each hand is placed in a tray of water that contains the electrodes.
+For palmar hyperhidrosis, each hand is placed in a tray of water that contains active and indifferent electrodes.
 It is recommended that petroleum jelly is applied to the skin at the water-line, and to any small cuts or wounds to prevent discomfort and localised inflammation.
 The device is switched on so that current passes through the water between the electrodes.
-The initial current should be very low, and then adjusted according to tolerance.
+The initial current should be very low and then adjusted according to tolerance.

-Initially treatment is undertaken for 20–30 minutes every 1–3 days until the desired effect is achieved, and then reduced to once per week to maintain the result.
-It is up to the patient to find what treatment regime works best for them long term to maintain results.
+Initially, treatment is undertaken for 20–30 minutes every 1–3 days until the desired effect is achieved, and then reduced to once per week to maintain the result.
+It is up to the patient to find what treatment regime works best to maintain results.

 Side effects and risks of iontophoresis

 Iontophoresis is generally a safe procedure.
 It is important to avoid direct contact with the electrodes during treatment, as it may cause a mild electric shock.

 A feeling of pins and needles or burning sensation is experienced by most people.
 Adverse effects may include: